KO-D 10-Man Tag Team Championship

 The KO-D (King of DDT) 10-Man Tag Team Championship (KO-D10人タッグ王座, KO-D Jū-nin Taggu Ōza) is a professional wrestling championship owned by the DDT Pro-Wrestling promotion.
 Meant for teams of five wrestlers, the title is believed to be the first of its kind in professional wrestling.
 The title was first announced on April 30, 2017, with the inaugural champions crowned on August 20, 2017.
-A unique aspect of the title is that each belt has a different color strap; one belt has a red strap, one blue, one green, one yellow and one pink (retired for the 8-man version).